A Kind of Magic (song): Legacy

 The single was certified platinum in Brazil for more than 100,000 digital downloads of the single.

-Queen's compilations The Platinum Collection, Classic Queen, and Greatest Hits II all make an unsubstantiated claim that the song reached #1 in 35 countries around the world, but it reached number one in Spain in 1986, the only country where it topped the charts.
+Queen's compilations The Platinum Collection, Classic Queen, and Greatest Hits II all make an unsubstantiated claim that the song was a number-one hit in 35 countries.

 Musical theatre actress Elaine Paige recorded the song on her album of Queen covers The Queen Album in 1988.